TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/TroubleShooting/Php/Index.rst

   Solution: Try to disable all extensions and enable them one by one again until the error occurs again.

-- If a PHP-cache somehow fails to re-cache scripts, in particular if a change happened to a parent class overridden by a child class which was not updated.
+- If a PHP cache somehow fails to re-cache scripts, in particular if a change happened to a parent class overridden by a child class which was not updated.
   Solution: Remove ALL cached PHP files (for PHP-